Outbreaks strand some students at home with minimal learning

 In the meantime, parents are left with some difficult decisions to make.

-Medlin said she is leaning toward pulling her two children out and home-schooling them as she did last year.
+Medlin on Thursday pulled her two children out of school and plans to home-school them as she did last year.

 Emily Goss, another Union County parent, said she likewise is planning to home-school her 5-year-old kindergartener after he was put under quarantine six days into the school year with no remote learning option in place.